-5.9 Norfolk Strategic Framework (NSF)
+5.10 Norfolk Strategic Framework (NSF)

-All Norfolk Local Planning Authorities are working towards a Norfolk Strategic Framework (NSF) to ensure that planning is undertaken strategically and the requirements of the 'Duty to Cooperate' are met (see following section).
+Norfolk Local Planning Authorities are working towards a Norfolk Strategic Framework (NSF) to ensure that planning is undertaken strategically and the requirements of the 'Duty to Cooperate' are met (see following section).
+All Local Planning Authorities in Norfolk are working together to produce this.
 The Framework will identify cross boundary and strategic issues and seek ways to recommend to the Authorities how to address the issues in a coordinated manner.
-Not a policy document but a framework, the NSF follows the approach taken by Cambridgeshire Local Planning Authorities.
+Not a policy document but a framework, the NSF follows the approach taken by Cambridgeshire Local Planning Authorities, which has been successful to date.
 The NSF will be nearing completion at the time of the publication stage of the Broads Local Plan.
-An assessment of this Local Plan against the draft NSF Agreements has been completed.

-5.10 Neighbourhood Plans
+5.11 Neighbourhood Plans

-At the time of writing, the following Neighbourhood Plans are adopted or in preparation (as at June 2017):
+At the time of writing, the following Neighbourhood Plans are adopted or in preparation (as at March 2017):

 Neighbourhood Plan Status

 Acle Adopted 2015

 Beccles Area In preparation

 Brundall Adopted 2016

 Bungay In preparation

 Horstead with Stanninghall In preparation

 Lound with Ashby, Herringfleet and Somerleyton In preparation

 Oulton In preparation

+Rollesby In preparation

+Salhouse In preparation

+Strumpshaw Adopted 2014

+Worlingham In preparation